 Eva E. Subotnik

-Eva E. Subotnik is an Associate Professor of Law who joined the St. John’s faculty as Assistant Professor of Law.
-She teaches Copyright, Introduction to Intellectual Property, and Trusts & Estates.
+Eva E. Subotnik is an Associate Professor of Law who joined the St. John’s faculty as Assistant Professor of Law in 2011.
+She teaches Copyright Law, the Introduction to IP Survey, and Trusts and Estates.

 Professor Subotnik received her B.A. summa cum laude from Columbia University in 1997 and her J.D. from Columbia Law School in 2003.
 While at Columbia, she was an editor of the Columbia Law Review.
 Following graduation, she clerked for the Honorable Bruce M. Selya of the United States Court of Appeals for the First Circuit and the Honorable Alvin K. Hellerstein of the Southern District of New York.